tikalk/commandcar/README.md

 # Loading an API

-Define an API (see next section) and load it like this:
+Define an API in a folder somewhere on your local machine (see next section) and load it like this:

 ```
 commandcar load ~/dev/commandcar/apis/my_api